Trevor Bayliss: 2016: Bangladesh

 Several new players were called up to the side for the tour of Bangladesh.
 Ben Duckett and Haseeb Hameed both received their first call-ups, with Zafar Ansari, Gareth Batty and Adil Rashid also included.
 Eoin Morgan and Alex Hales both pulled out of the tour due to safety concerns.
 England started off the tour well, beating the hosts by 21 runs in the first ODI, with Jake Ball taking five wickets on his ODI debut.
 However, they lost the next game by 34 runs.
 In the final match of the series, England won by four wickets to seal a 2–1 series win.
 The first Test match was close, with England narrowly winning by 22 runs, with Ben Stokes impressing for England.
-In the second match, England built a lead of 24 in the first innings, but a collapse saw tem lose the match by 108 runs to mean the series finished 1–1.
+In the second match, England built a lead of 24 in the first innings, but a collapse saw them lose the match by 108 runs to mean the series finished 1–1.